dressel/MAEBOL.jl/README.md

 This work is still in progress; this repo and documentation is really just for myself; nothing is guaranteed to work at all at any time.

 ## Installation and Use
-To install,
+To install, fire up Julia in the terminal and type
 ```
 Pkg.clone("https://github.com/dressel/MAEBOL.jl.git")
 ```
-To begin using,
+To begin using, type the following while in Julia
 ```
 using MAEBOL
 ```